 Don’t let long-forgotten handwriting styles, inconsistent grammar and ink smudges on old documents scare you.
 First, make an initial pass through the document.
 Using a computer or word-processor, type whatever you understand at first glance.
 Leave asterisks (*) in place of letters or words you can’t read.

-As you become familiar with the handwriting, you’ll be able to interpret more—for tough passages, try the deciphering tricks in the January 2009 Family Tree Magazine.
+As you become familiar with the handwriting, you’ll be able to interpret more—for tough passages, try the deciphering tricks in the January 2009 issue of Family Tree Magazine.
 Sections that remain a mystery will be permanently marked with asterisks.

 2. Stick with their spellings.